Nakayama-Zariski decomposition and the termination of flips: Balanced MMP

-is a divisorial contraction or a flip, and the sequence of maps $\{\pi_i\}_{i\geq i_0}$ is a balanced MMP for the g-pair $(X_{i_0},B_{i_0}^\circ+M_{i_0}^\circ)$, where this g-pair has a minimal model by Lemma \ref{lem:resNQC}(d).
-Consider a diagram as in Lemma \ref{lem:lifting_g}:
+is a divisorial contraction or a flip, and the sequence of maps $\{\pi_i\}_{i\geq i_0}$ is a balanced MMP for the g-pair $(X_{i_0},B_{i_0}^\circ+M_{i_0}^\circ)$, where this g-pair has a minimal model by Lemma~\ref{lem:resNQC}\eqref{lem:resNQC-d}.
+Consider a lifted MMP diagram

-Then by Corollary \ref{cor:balancedlifting}, the MMP on top of this diagram is a balanced MMP of a dlt g-pair $(X_{i_0}',B_{i_0}'+M_{i_0}')$, which has a minimal model by Lemma \ref{lem:resNQC}(e).
-The MMP on top of this diagram terminates if and only if the original $(K_{X_1}+B_1+M_1)$-MMP terminates, which concludes the proof. \end{proof}
+Then by Corollary~\ref{cor:balancedlifting} the MMP at the top of this diagram is a balanced MMP of a dlt g-pair $(X_{i_0}',B_{i_0}'+M_{i_0}')$, which has a minimal model by Lemma~\ref{lem:resNQC}\eqref{lem:resNQC-e}.
+The MMP at the top of this diagram terminates if and only if the original $(K_{X_1}+B_1+M_1)$-MMP terminates, which concludes the proof. \end{proof}